smtd-pat/tech-suite-manual/edit-rooms.md

 ## Troubleshooting tips
 - Remember to check the [known issues list](#known-issues)
-- If the EVO 16 doesn't connect:
-    1. Try turning the rack off and on again
-    2. Restart the computer
-    3. Make sure you have the latest version of the EVO 16 driver

 > If you continue to have issues or your issue isn't listed here, [include it in your Studio Log][studio-log] or submit a [Helpdesk Ticket][helpdesk] if its an urgent issue.